-Web session authentication is required to access the activity service API.
-You can authenticate requests by using either user authentication tokens or whitelisted certificates.
+Token-based authentication is required to access the activity service API.
+You can authenticate requests with user authentication tokens or allowed certificates.

 /v1/events endpoint on localhost is